metabase/metabase/docs/developers-guide/devenv.md

 ## Backend development

-Leiningen and your REPL are the main development tools for the backend.
+Clojure REPL is the main development tool for the backend.
 There are some directions below on how to setup your REPL for easier development.

 And of course your Jetty development server is available via